zlogic/mendix-docs/content/en/docs/releasenotes/marketplace/general-marketplace.md

 #### New Features

-* The content types Solutions and Industry Templates now have product details page.
+* Components with the content type Solutions or Industry Templates now have a product details page.
 * On the component details page, you can now view information about the company that owns the component and the industry it belongs to.
 * The **Releases** tab on the component details page now includes two search bars, enabling you to search by release notes and Mendix versions.